Do you switch your camera on at online meetings?

 These thoughts are not harmless and irrelevant.
 They reflect confusion, vulnerability, resentment, misunderstanding and a loss of connection.
 These emotions swirl around just below the waterline, unconsciously influencing and distorting the group dynamic and how we communicate.

-A mixture of cameras on and off also makes it harder for the meeting leader to allocate their attention equally.
+A mixture of cameras on and off makes it harder for the meeting leader to allocate their attention equally.
 Their brain must now reconcile 'faces with voices' with 'faceless voices'.
-Sure, we can do it, and are growing accustomed to it, but it creates strain, and our attention is fragmented.
-Research already shows we’re distracted by our own face on the screen.
+Sure, we can do it, and have grown accustomed to it, but it creates strain, and our attention is fragmented.
+Research shows we’re distracted by our face on the screen.
 Add to that the need to consciously remember to equally prioritise those we can hear, but not see.
-More demands on our attention.
+The more demand our attention.

 There are, of course, valid reasons why we switch off our camera.
-The internet connection may be weak, and experience may have shown that if everyone has their camera on, the platform crashes.
+The internet connection may be weak, and experience has shown that if everyone has their camera on, you can experience performance issues.
 Alternatively, you may be running a session where you want specific people to be more able to focus on each other.
-If I run a session where two people are working together in a role-play or a coaching interaction, I sometimes ask other group members to turn off their cameras which allows them to blend more into the background, giving the other two centre stage.
+If I run a session where two people are working together in a role-play or a coaching interaction, I sometimes ask other group members to turn off their cameras, giving the other two centre stage.

 You may be thinking, Hey, if I want to keep my camera off, I will.
 I have the right to decide.”
 Of course, you do.
 I’m not suggesting we must switch on our camera.
-I am suggesting we consider the impact switching it off may have on others, and then make a more informed choice.
+I'm asking you to consider the impact switching it off may have on others, then make a more informed choice.

 Camera inequality

 1. Clarify and be explicit about your remote working and online meeting practices and preferences as a team manager.
-State your preference is for a consistent medium for all meeting attendees with cameras on unless there are exceptional circumstances.
+State your preference for a consistent medium for all meeting attendees with cameras on, unless there are exceptional circumstances.

 2. To facilitate camera equality, set the scene at the start of the meeting.
 For example: